Bishopgate Medical Centre

 Reception Hours are 8.00am to 6.00pm Monday to Friday

-WE HAVE A FEW FLU JABS LEFT FOR THOSE AT RISK AND OVER 65s PLEASE CALL TO BOOK AN APPOINTMENT.
+WE HAVE A FEW FLU JABS LEFT FOR THOSE AT RISK AND HEALTHY OVER 50s PLEASE CALL TO BOOK AN APPOINTMENT.

 The Health Visitor team now have a virtual baby clinic see further information on the services tab